Checkmk/ansible-collection-checkmk.general/docs/hosts_lookup.rst

         <div class="ansible-option-cell">

-      Whether to validate the SSL certificate of the Checkmk server.
+      Wether or not to validate TLS cerificates

       .. rst-class:: ansible-option-line